beeware/.github/CODE_OF_CONDUCT.md

 We are committed to fostering an environment that respects and promotes the dignity, rights, and contributions of all individuals, regardless of characteristics including race, ethnicity, caste, color, age, physical characteristics, neurodiversity, disability, sex or gender, gender identity or expression, sexual orientation, language, philosophy or religion, national or social origin, socio-economic position, level of education, or other status.
 The same privileges of participation are extended to everyone who participates in good faith and in accordance with this Covenant.

-The guidelines within and enforcement of the BeeWare Community Code of Conduct applies equally to everyone participating in the BeeWare community, including members of the Code of Conduct Response Team.
+The guidelines within and enforcement of the BeeWare Community Code of Conduct apply equally to everyone participating in the BeeWare community, including members of the Code of Conduct Response Team.

 ## Encouraged behaviors <a name="encouraged-behaviors"></a>